Skip to Content

 One of the show’s most important locations is Honoré police station.
 It’s located next to Deshaies church in the centre of town, so is really easy to find.
 In real life, the police incident room was Deshaies’ priest’s office and the cells next door were the church hall.

-If you’re visiting outside of the filming season (normally May to October), the police station is a small museum which is set up as it is in the show.
+If you’re visiting outside of the filming season (normally May to October), the police station is a small museum, set up as it is in the show.
 You can see the Honoré Police sign, sit at the detective’s desk and buy a few souvenirs.
-Out front there’s a car park where they park the police jeeps, which has been used for a street market in a few episodes.
+Though there is a quite pricey €15 entry fee.

 Police station TV location in Death in Paradise from Deshaies Guadeloupe